 Hunting the Egg: Egg Hunter

 A bit of a background on buffer overflow to begin with.
-Buffer overflow occurs when a program tries to write more data into buffer than it can actually hold.
-This makes it to overrun and write data in un-allocated memory location.
-If we carefully craft the data, we can control the flow of execution and then direct towards executing arbitrary code.
+A buffer overflow occurs when a program tries to write more data into a buffer than it can.
+This makes it overrun and writes data in an unallocated memory location.
+If we carefully craft the data, we can control the flow of execution and then direct it toward executing arbitrary code.
+Patch management software can deploy patches very quickly.

-To execute arbitrary code, an attacker puts his shellcode in the available buffer space.
-What if, the shellcode requires more space than the available space in the buffer?
+What if the shellcode requires more space than the available space in the buffer?

-This is where the egg hunter technique is useful.
-Egg hunter is a small piece of shellcode which searches for an actual bigger shellcode which the attacker was not able to fit-in the available buffer space and redirect execution flow to it.
+This is where the egg-hunter technique is useful.
+Egg hunter is a small piece of shellcode that searches for an actual bigger shellcode that the attacker could not fit in the available buffer space and redirect execution flow to it.

-The egg hunter code searches for a “EGG” which is a unique string of 8 bytes made up of combining of two “TAG”.
-A “TAG” is a 4 byte unique string.
-Usually attackers consider using string like “w00t”, “lxxl” or any other strings which is unique enough to search in memory.
-An “EGG” is formed by combining two “TAG” to make it more unique, so that it won’t come across itself while searching in memory.
-The “EGG” is placed just before the “Shellcode” and the egg hunter code is placed in the small available buffer space while exploiting the overflows.
+The egg hunter code searches for an “EGG,” which is a unique string of 8 bytes made up of combining two “TAG”.
+A “TAG” is a 4-byte unique string.
+Usually, attackers consider using strings like “w00t”, “lx xl,” or any other unique strings to search in memory.
+An “EGG” is formed by combining two “TAG” to make it more unique so that it won’t come across itself while searching in memory.
+The “EGG” is placed just before the “Shellcode,” and the egg hunter code is placed in the small available buffer space while exploiting the overflows.

 EGG = TAG + TAG i.e (lxxl) + (lxxl)